 - 30% reduction in bounce rate

-- 60-day ROI – the entire project paid for itself in two months
+- 60-day ROI – the project paid for itself in two months

 - Zero downtime through two years of peak seasons

-- Zero checkout timeouts even during Christmas rush
+- Zero checkout timeouts, even during the Christmas rush

 “Switching to Blaze Commerce’s headless WooCommerce has been a game-changer for our store.
 We’ve seen a 73% improvement in mobile site speed, and our bounce rate dropped by 30%.”